 8.5 SBOL Core Model Classes

-We define each class individually and specify requirements for their intended use in the SBOL:Core data model.
+We define each class individually and specify requirements for its intended use in the SBOL:Core data model.
+The classes defined in this model are logically disjoint from each other.
+Therefore, it is not legal for the same instance to implement more than one SBOL:Core Class.
+For example, it would not be legal for an instance to be both a DnaComponent and a SequenceAnnotation.

 8.5.1 DnaComponent: